ckeditor/ckeditor5/docs/framework/guides/abbreviation-plugin-tutorial/abbreviation-plugin-level-3.md

 export default class FormView extends View {
 	constructor( locale ) {
-		// Set the template.
+		// View class constructor invoke.
 		// ...

 		this.focusTracker = new FocusTracker();
 		this.keystrokes = new KeystrokeHandler();

-		// Create inputs.
+		// Code prepared in the previous part.
 		// ...
 	}

     render() {
-		// Handle the form submission.
+		// View.render() invocation and adding a submit handler.
 		// ...

 		this.childViews._items.forEach( view => {